47degrees/fp-with-arrow-videos/scripts/Kleisli.md

 #Slide 4

-The local function allows us to do a conversion on the original input value before it's executed, creating a Kleisli with the input type of the conversion that's the same context and output type.
+The local function allows us to do a conversion on the original input value before it's executed, creating a Kleisli with the input type of the conversion and the same context and output type.
 We can create a Kleisli which receives a Config object and uses local to transform the Config parameter into an Int or Double, before the Kleisli k1 or k2 is executed.